The recordings of the Workshop are now available for both days.

 Realising the potential of the seismic shift on the deep edge of IoT: Short- and mid-term actions

-Hosted by NGIoT with Eclipse Foundation and the European Commission
+Hosted by NGIoT with Eclipse Foundation, AIOTI and European Commission, DG Connect

 NGIoT Report Takeaways